Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/005-multiple-when-steps.md

 The *Multiple When Steps* code smell violates the fundamental principle of Behavior-Driven Development (BDD): **One Scenario, One Behavior!**

 When a scenario contains multiple `When` steps, it indicates an issue within the scope or the purpose of your test case.
-Are you using multiple “When” steps are to store multiple results?
+Are you using "Multiple When Steps" to store multiple results?
 This leads to unclear and suspicious assertions in the `Then` step.

 If you encounter this smell, the `When` step is misused in order to execute or prepare a functionality that is not directly under test by the scenario for it's side effects.
 Very often this is to prepare some condition required by the verification in the following `Then` steps.